Mofarrell1967/task-tracker/README.md

 The screen displays the Project Name & Owner with a dropdown option to view the Project Description.

-The are also 2 button options for Del & Edit
+There are also 2 button options for Del & Edit

 ![index](static/readme_images/edit_project.jpg)

 ## Tasks